James Gandolfini: 2007–2013: Return to Broadway and later work

 In 2010, Gandolfini produced another documentary with HBO, which analyzed the effects of posttraumatic stress disorder throughout American history, from 1861 to 2010.
 The film, titled Wartorn: 1861–2010, featured interviews with American military officials on their views of PTSD and how they are trying to help soldiers affected by it.
 The documentary, which had its premiere at The Pentagon, received favorable reviews.
 Gandolfini was also executive producer of the HBO film about Ernest Hemingway and his relationship with Martha Gellhorn, titled Hemingway & Gellhorn (2012).
 The film premiered at the 2012 Cannes Film Festival to mixed reviews.
 Despite the reviews, the film was nominated for a Primetime Emmy Award for Outstanding Miniseries or Movie.
 In 2012, Gandolfini reunited with The Sopranos creator David Chase for Not Fade Away, a music-driven production set in 1960s New Jersey, and the latter's feature film debut.

 Two films which Gandolfini completed before his death in June 2013 were released posthumously.
 The first was Enough Said, a romantic comedy in which he co-starred with Julia Louis-Dreyfus.
 The film was met with positive reviews, particularly for Gandolfini's performance.
-He received posthumous Best Supporting Actor awards from the Boston Society of Film Critics and the Chicago Film Critics Association as well as multiple nominations, including a nomination for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role.
+He received posthumous Best Supporting Actor awards from the Boston Society of Film Critics and the Chicago Film Critics Association as well as multiple nominations, including a nomination for the Actor Award for Outstanding Performance by a Male Actor in a Supporting Role.
 His final film performance was in The Drop, a crime drama in which he co-starred with Tom Hardy and Noomi Rapace.
 Released September 12, 2014, the film was met with positive critical reviews.